SarKaa/useful-scripts/README.md

 This included:

-Nimbus - a command for ios which starts activtor listeners
+Nimbus - a command for ios which starts activator listeners

 Texthider - available for windows and linux, hide text in binary files,